supabase/supabase-py/README.md

 ## Usage

-It's usually best practice to set your API key environment variables in some way that version control doesn't track them, e.g. don't put them in your python modules!
+It's usually best practice to set your API key environment variables in some way that isn't tracked by version control.
+For instance, don't put them in your python modules!
 Set the Key and URL for the supabase instance in the shell, or better yet, use a dotenv file.
 Here's how to set the variables in the shell.

 ```bash
 export SUPABASE_URL="my-url-to-my-awesome-supabase-instance"